Anu-techy/Financial-Analysis-by-calculating-Net-Sales-using-MySql/README.md

-# Financial Analysis-by calculating Net Sales using-MySql
+# Financial Analysis by calculating Net Sales using MySql

 **Aim**